 While we suspect that nearly all literary journal editors would love to pay writers for publishing rights, the hard truth is that most can’t afford it.
 Many reputable, highly regarded literary journals operate as non-profit organizations; they are funded by grants and staffed by volunteers.
 Independent literary journals often have small subscriber bases that barely cover the cost of production.

 That said, it’s not impossible to submit poems or stories for money.
 Keep in mind, though, that literary journals typically pay their creative writers small honorariums—not the meaningful paychecks that freelance journalists receive for writing magazines articles.

 If it bothers you that journalism seems to be more lucrative than creative writing, consider subscribing to a literary journal (or two…or three) and encourage your friends to do the same.
 By supporting lit mags, we make it easier for creative writing publications to flourish and also pay their contributors.

 Research, Research, Research…Then Submit With Care

 Often, listings of literary markets will make note of journals that pay their writers for publication.
-Don’t have a lot of time for research?
-Our Writers Classifieds pages allow you to quickly and easily sort your results and find the answers you need.

 Just be sure to approach your research in THIS order: First, decide if a literary journal is right for your particular piece.
 Then make the choice to submit based on the possibility of payment.
 If you make submissions to literary journals that are not a good fit simply because you hope to get paid, you run the risk of bruising your reputation for quality submissions.
 It’s a small world in the publishing biz.